A List of Active Killer Incidents at Houses of Worship and Religious Schools

 • Church of Jesus Christ of Latter-day Saints, Grand Blanc Township, Michigan, Sept.
 28, 2025

-A man rammed his truck into the church and opened fire.
-He then set the church ablaze.
-At least four people died and eight others were injured.
+A 40-year-old man (US Marine Corps veteran) rammed his truck into the meetinghouse and began shooting.
+He then set the building ablaze before he was killed in a shootout with police.
+Four people died and eight others were injured.
+The congregation did not have a dedicated security team.
 (Also see Wikipedia’s List of Attacks Against Latter-Day Saint Churches.)

 [ Read the SemperVerus article, Tactical Training for Individuals and Church Security Teams to Thwart Active Violence Incidents ]